Jetchisel/sdb/README.md

 * The author of dbhist.sh Denis Gladkikh, - [Denis](https://www.outcoldman.com/en/archive/2017/07/19/dbhist)
 * D.J.
 Mills, - [e36freak](https://github.com/e36freak)
+* Salute to anyone/everyone's code/insigth that has been used in this project.
 * Others that was not mentioned :)